 Undertone adheres to the Interactive Advertising Bureau Europe’s OBA Framework and participates in the European Interactive Digital Advertising Alliance’s (EDAA) self-regulatory initiative.
 Accordingly, in addition to the opt-out options above, users can learn more about IBA and opt-out through the industry page www.youronlinechoices.eu.

-Further, Undertone does not collect or use for the purpose of IBA, data that is considered personal data or sensitive personal data under the respective national implementations of the EU Directive 95/46/EC.
+Further, Undertone does not collect or use for the purpose of IBA, data that is considered sensitive personal data under the respective national implementations of the EU Directive 95/46/EC.

 Undertone is very sensitive to the issue of children’s privacy.
 Undertone’s products and services are neither developed for, nor directed at, children.
-Undertone does not employ or offer advertising targeting towards children under the age of 13.
+Undertone does not employ or offer advertising targeting towards children.

 If you believe your child has provided us with PII through the Undertone corporate site or through our corporate marketing materials, please contact us and we will delete any such data.